 - You feel guilty because you believe you should be handling new motherhood better than this.

 - You don’t feel bonded to your baby.

 - You feel irritated or angry, have no patience, and/or everything annoys you.
 You feel out-of-control rage.

 - You feel emptiness and numbness.

-- You feel overwhelming sadness and/or you can’t stop crying, even when there’s no real reason to be crying.
+- You feel overwhelming sadness and/or can’t stop crying, even when there’s no real reason to cry.

 - You can’t concentrate or focus.
 You feel foggy or forgetful.

-- You start having thoughts of running away, leaving your family, driving off the road or harming yourself.
+- You have thoughts of running away, leaving your family, driving off the road, or harming yourself.

-If you suspect that you or someone you know may be suffering from PPD, please do not hesitate to reach out for help.
-It is so important, vital, that PPD is treated as quickly as possible.
+If you suspect that you or someone you know may be suffering from PPD, please do not hesitate to reach out and ask for help.
+It is crucial that PPD be treated as quickly as possible.

 Mama, if this is you, please listen to me when I tell you that this is not your fault and you have nothing to be ashamed of.
 You are a GOOD MOTHER.
 You are a GOOD WOMAN.
-Do not be afraid to talk to someone, whether it be your doctor (a general practitioner is a good place to start), your OB/GYN, your midwife, your friend, your mom, your husband.
-If you don’t feel strong enough to talk to someone you know, here is a list of resources of places you can call specifically for postpartum depression issues.
+Do not be afraid to talk to someone, whether it be your doctor (a general practitioner is an excellent place to start), your OB/GYN or midwife, or your friend, mom, or husband.
 Please don’t wait to reach out.
-You don’t have to suffer through this and YOU ARE NOT ALONE.
+You don’t have to suffer through this, and YOU ARE NOT ALONE.